-- (1) A supervised release order may include a condition that, while the order is in force, the offender is to remain at a specified place, for specified periods. - (2) A condition under subsection (1) - (a) cannot be imposed so as to result in the requirement being in force for a continuous period that exceeds 6 months; - (b) cannot require an offender to remain at a place for periods that amount to less than 2 or more than 12 hours in any one day; - (c) is to allow the offender to leave the specified place during a specified period - (i) to do community work as required under this Act; or - (ii) to obtain urgent medical or dental treatment for the offender; or - (iii) for the purpose of averting or minimising a serious risk of death or injury to the offender or to another person; or - (iv) to obey an order issued under a written law (such as a summons) requiring the offender's presence elsewhere; or - (v) to attend school, education or vocational training; or - (vi) for a purpose approved of by the officer supervising the offender; or - (vii) with the permission of the chief executive officer. - (3) If the offender is authorised under subsection (2) to leave a specified place, the officer supervising the offender may give directions as to - (a) when the offender may leave; and page 96 Version 05-b0-00 As at 29 Nov 2012 Extract from www.slp.wa.gov.au, see that website for further information n
+- (1) A supervised release order may include a condition that, while the order is in force, the offender is to remain at a specified place, for specified periods. - A condition under subsection (1) (2) - cannot be imposed so as to result in the requirement being in force for a continuous period that exceeds 6 months: - (b) cannot require an offender to remain at a place for periods that amount to less than 2 or more than 12 hours in any one day; - is to allow the offender to leave the specified place (c) during a specified period - to do community work as required under this - to obtain urgent medical or dental treatment for (ii) the offender: or - for the purpose of averting or minimising a (iii) serious risk of death or injury to the offender or to another person; or - to obey an order issued under a written law (such (iv) as a summons) requiring the offender's presence elsewhere; or - (v) to attend school, education or vocational training; - (vi) for a purpose approved of by the officer supervising the offender; or - with the permission of the chief executive (vii) officer. - If the offender is authorised under subsection (2) to leave a specified place, the officer supervising the offender may give directions as to - when the offender may leave; and (a)

-- (b) the period of the authorised absence; and - (c) when the offender must return; and - (d) the method of travel to be used by the offender during the absence; and - (e) the manner in which the offender must report his or her whereabouts. - (4) To ascertain whether or not the offender is complying with a condition under this section, the officer supervising the offender may, at any time - (a) enter or telephone a specified place; or - (b) enter or telephone the offender's place of employment or any other place where the offender is authorised or required to attend; or - (c) question any person at any place referred to in paragraph (a) or (b). - (5) A person who hinders a person exercising powers under subsection (4) commits an offence. - (6) A person who fails to answer a question put pursuant to subsection (4)(c), or gives an answer that the person knows is false or misleading in a material particular, commits an offence.
+- s.
+136B - (b) the period of the authorised absence; and - (c) when the offender must return; and - (d) the method of travel to be used by the offender during the absence; and - (e) the manner in which the offender must report his or her whereabouts. - (4) To ascertain whether or not the offender is complying with a condition under this section, the officer supervising the offender may, at any time - (a) enter or telephone a specified place; or - (b) enter or telephone the offender's place of employment or any other place where the offender is authorised or required to attend; or - (c) question any person at any place referred to in paragraph (a) or (b). - (5) A person who hinders a person exercising powers under subsection (4) commits an offence. - (6) A person who fails to answer a question put pursuant to subsection (4)(c), or gives an answer that the person knows is false or misleading in a material particular, commits an offence.